yuvalofek/py_xgboost/README.md

 ## Why?
 I've heard a lot about xgboost and gradient boosted trees, but never went deeply into understanding how they worked before.
-XGBoost is very popular, and I think understanding how it works could be very useful... and there really isn't a better way to gain understanding compared to implementing something from scratch.
+XGBoost is very popular, and I think understanding how it works could be very useful!
+Plus there really isn't a better way to gain understanding compared to implementing something from scratch.

 ## What I did:
 ### Part 1: